 Are You an Adult or a Child in an Adult Body?

-First, how does a socially and/or emotionally immature person act?
-One clue is their self-focus rather than others focus.
+How does a socially and/or emotionally immature person act?
+One clue is their self-focus rather than engaging with others.
 Does the person watch as you or someone else struggles with a task rather than offering assistance?
 Can he/she carry on a conversation in more than monosyllables?
+Do they initiate conversation?
 At social events, does he/she stand on the sidelines immersed in their phone, ignoring those around them?
 Believe it or not, even those who are the guest of honor at a party or part of a wedding party sometimes act this way.

 Thinking of the needs of others begins at home as a child is encouraged to help parents and other adults with chores - carrying in groceries, shoveling snow, raking leaves, helping with cleaning, pet care, laundry and more.
 Children should be included in conversations with adults of varying ages so they develop an ability to listen and interact in a meaningful way.